 Alawites understand this very well, therefore they overwhelmingly support the government of Bashar al-Assad.
 It is the Alawites that make up the basis of the most combat-ready units of the Syrian army, fighting against the IS militants and other radical organizations.
 Fighters of the Islamic Revolutionary Guard Corps from Iran, the Lebanese Hezbollah, Yemeni and Iraqi Shiites, as well as fighters of leftist organizations of Palestinian resistance controlled by Damascus are fighting on the side of Syria.
 On the side of Assad, the majority of the Alawites, the Ismailis, the Druze, the Christians, the majority of the Shiites of Syria, and even a part of the Syrian Sunni Arabs are currently speaking.
 That is, in fact, Assad is regarded as the only hope for almost all ethnic and religious minorities in Syria.
 The active role of Turkey in supporting the “Syrian opposition” of the Sunni Arabs has provided Assad with the support of the Ismailis, the Druze and the Christians, who have enormous historical resentment towards Turkey since the times of the Ottoman Empire.
 Most of the Syrian Sunnis are opposed to Assad, and this is a very numerous and serious force.
 Another thing is that the Sunnis of Syria are fragmented into many organizations that are funded and supported by various foreign "sponsors" and often quarrel with each other.

 However, even after the Russian military aviation joined in the destruction of the IS in Syria, it is premature to say that Assad will be able to completely suppress the centers of resistance.
 Therefore, in the future, the scenario and the division of modern Syria along the model of neighboring Iraq — into practically independent state formations formed according to the ethno-confessional principle — are not excluded.
 On the other hand, neither the IS and other radical groups, nor the United States and the West will ever agree with such a model.
 Although many analysts say that the creation of an independent Alawite state - “Alavistan” - in the traditional residence of the Alawites, that is, on the Syrian coast of the Mediterranean Sea, with its center in Latakia, can be the way out.
 The isolation of Alavistan, Kurdistan, and possibly Druze and Shiite territories from modern Syria may be the logical outcome of a bloody civil war.
 However, the United States is unlikely to agree to create an Alawite state controlled by Assad, which will have access to the sea and maintain friendly relations with Russia and Iran.
 The American political scientist Benjamin Jensen spoke out quite succinctly about this.
 According to Jensen, the creation of an independent Alawite state will lead to disastrous consequences in the Middle East.
 But what does an American scientist consider a disaster?
 Jensen stresses that on the coast of Syria, there will be "a heavily armed uncontrolled regime that will act on the orders of Iran and guarantee Russia a deep-sea Mediterranean naval base in Tartus."
 That is, the American researcher openly admits that the United States, while supporting the anti-Assad opposition, is guided not by mythical considerations of “protecting democracy”, but by very specific goals to prevent the strengthening of the positions of Russia and Iran in the region.
 And it is precisely on the basis of this position that even a small Alawite state on the lands of the original Alawite residence of the United States is not beneficial - let it be better the IS, but not the Alawites who are friends with Russia and Iran.
 This is the approach.
 Another very dubious argument cited by an American political analyst is the probability of turning “Alavistan” into a criminalized state and a “paradise for terrorists”.
 The fact that this “paradise for terrorists” was created precisely on lands controlled by the anti-Assad opposition is a US researcher who prefers to remain silent.
 Finally, the creation of an Alawite state, according to Jensen, can become a “bad example” for other countries and peoples of the Middle East, first of all for Kurds of Syria, Iraq and Turkey, as well as for Turkish Alevis very confessional to Syrian Alawites. .
 For some reason, the American author believes that the Alawites have no right to create their own state, even in a situation that threatens their physical survival.
 What the Alawites in a hostile environment, ready to physically destroy them, an American who claims to be a political scientist and analyst, does not say.
 In fact, the position of the United States and a number of their allies means supporting the real genocide carried out by radical fundamentalists, referred to in the West as the “Syrian opposition,” against the Christian, Alawite and Shiite people of Syria.
-The United States and allies are the direct instigators, sponsors and advocates of the orgy of violence that we see today in the Middle East.

 If the Alawite state appears on a part of Syria, it can develop along the lines of Israel - relying on the support of other, more powerful countries (in this case Russia and Iran) and acting as an outpost against religious extremism in the Middle East.
 And, most likely, the Alawite state will also include Ismailis, partly Druze and all Syrian Christians - from Armenian Catholics and Greek Catholics to Orthodox Arabs and Assyrians.
 However, the option of creating an independent state of Alawites is an extreme option that allows Assad to retain power over a part of Syria and protect ethno-confessional minorities from the threat of destruction, but giving the majority of the country populated by Sunni Arabs at the mercy of radical organizations.
 Naturally, the latter in this situation will not stop the armed struggle, therefore, the Alawite state will have to actually constantly conduct military operations, in parallel with the formation of its own economy, which is a very difficult task.
 On the other hand, many experts doubt not only the feasibility, but also the possibility of creating an Alawite state, citing the large ethnic mixing of the Syrian population, including in the traditional Alawite regions of the country.
 Finally, it should be noted that the United States and the European Union, as well as the "oil" monarchies of the Persian Gulf will not abandon the use of any methods to further attack the Russian positions in the Middle East, so it is possible that in the case of the creation of the state of Alawites, provocations against it continue.